webpack/webpack.js.org/content/guides/code-splitting-require.md

 ## `require.ensure()`

-webpack statically parses for `require.ensure()` in the code while building and adds the modules here into a separate chunk.
-This new chunk is loaded on demand by webpack through jsonp.
+webpack statically parses for `require.ensure()` in the code while building.
+Any code within the callback function, including code that is `require()`d, will be added to a new chunk.
+This new chunk is written to an async bundle that is loaded on demand by webpack through jsonp.

-The syntax is as follows
+The syntax is as follows:

 ```javascript
 require.ensure(dependencies: String[], callback: function(require), chunkName: String)